JEAN'S BIBLE STUDY COM

 (41l) Judgment >> Satan destroyed >> Be like Jesus >> Blameless before God >> Prepare to enter His presence – Many would say that when God looks at us, He sees us as holy and blameless because of the blood of Jesus that we have wiped on the doorpost of our heart, but when is this spiritual condition ever going to manifest in the natural realm so that we actually live in a way that is holy and blameless before God and men?
 Just as God wants to manifest His heavenly blessings in us, so He wants us to manifest His kingdom in the natural realm on a practical level.
 His vision for us in this life is to come to a fuller understanding of our eternal inheritance.
 Paul is trying to tell us how God feels about us and what He thinks of us.
 God wants us blameless because He is blameless.
 A lot of other things must be in place, though, before we can realize these things.
 For the Ephesian Church, the foundation of faithfulness was poured, and for this reason they could grasp the level of maturity that Paul wanted for them.
 The first thing that must be in place before the Church will understand any deep revelation from God is holiness, for without it unity is impossible.
 The Church today is a group of individuals who socialize with each other but are not united, for there is no real connection between us, like the Corinthian Church.
 They wanted to walk in the power of God, and ironically this is what Paul was teaching the Ephesians, after the foundation of faith and love had already been laid.
 The Corinthians would have said, 'why are you talking to us about being blameless?'
 The thing about the Ephesians is that they already had the power of God, and for that reason Paul could speak to them about being blameless, since God gives His power for this very purpose.

 (104i) Thy kingdom come >> Pure in heart shall see God >> Shall see Jesus >> Being in the presence of Jesus – We are called and chosen, which means everything God has intended for us we possess.
 It is not that we will own it one day; we own it now.
 It goes back to Gal 4-1,2, “Now I say, as long as the heir is a child, he does not differ at all from a slave although he is owner of everything, but he is under guardians and managers until the date set by the father.”
-A child is born into a wealthy family, yet because he is young, he is unable to fully enjoy the family fortune.
-For now he must wait to mature to become a prince of a grand kingdom.
-We are already in His family; we belong to Him; we are His sons and daughters, though in this life we don't have access to the streets of gold, because we still live in this temporal world and in a body that is slated for death.
+A child is born into a wealthy family, yet because he is young, he is unable to partake of the family fortune, though he possesses it simply by being born into that specific family.
+So, we too possess all things from God who are born-again, though it currently doesn't appear that we do.
+For now we must wait to mature to become a prince of a grand kingdom.
+We are already in His family; we belong to Him; we are His sons and daughters, though in this life we can't access the streets of gold.
+We live in a temporal world and in a body that is slated for death.
 We must wait until this life is over so we can continue to the next life, where we will enjoy our inheritance in full.
 In this life God has merely given us a taste of our eternal future with Him and enlisted us in a program that is designed to bring about purity of body and soul, perfecting holiness in the fear of God.

 (133g) Temple >> Your body is the temple of God >> Holiness >> The body of Christ is holy >> We have made ourselves holy through Christ